 The IRS has specific rules that you’ll need to follow in order to claim a mileage tax deduction.
 The 2021 IRS rules offer two options for deducting vehicle expenses — the standard mileage rate and the actual expense method.
 Both options factor in car costs yet in different ways.
 For now, we’ll focus on the standard mileage rate which requires you to keep diligent track of your drives throughout the year.
 The best way to do this is with a contemporaneous mileage log, which details an accurate account of each drive you take.
 So, let’s do the math.

 You can calculate your mileage tax deduction for 2021 by multiplying your total business miles by the standard deduction rate of 56 cents.
 It’s that easy!
 MileIQ makes gathering your total mileage stress-free too thanks to CVS and PDF reporting.
 You’ll have all the documentation you need, including start and end times, classification and purpose, distance, monetary value of mileage, and even parking and tolls.

-Example: Ed, an independent salesperson, drove his car 20,000 miles for business during 2019.
-To determine his mileage deduction, he should:
+Example: An independent salesperson who drove 20,000 miles for business during 2021 can determine their mileage deduction by: